martinthomson/ppm-dap/draft-pda-core.md

 possession of a single `n`-bit string, and the goal is to compute the compute the set of strings that occur at least `t` times.

-[TODO: Provide an overview of the protocol of [BBG+21] and provide some intuition about how additive secret sharing is used.
-Be sure to introduce the notion of distributed point functions.]
+[TODO: Provide an overview of the protocol of {{BBCp21}} and provide some intuition about how additive secret sharing is used.]

 ## Validating inputs in zero knowledge